layer5io/docs/content/en/meshmap/_index.md

 {{% /pageinfo %}}

+## What is MeshMap?

+<div style="display:flex;justify-content:center;margin:1rem;">MeshMap is a web-based application that allows users to create and share diagrams of cloud native infrastructure for Kubernetes.
+Users can draw shapes, lines, text, and icons to represent the components and relationships of their Kubernetes clusters.
+MeshMap supports freestyle design, meaning that users can customize the appearance and layout of their diagrams without any constraints.
+MeshMap also enables real-time collaboration, meaning that users can invite others to join their sessions and edit the diagrams together.
+MeshMap is a simple and intuitive tool for designing and communicating cloud native infrastructure for Kubernetes.</div>

+## What is MeshMap Modes

+Choose your mode of operation for MeshMap.

 <div style="display:flex;justify-content:center;">
 {{< cardpane >}}
     <a href="../designer/">
   {{< card header="Designer" >}}
-    <a name="visualizer"></a>Designer mode is for those who want to create their own MeshMap, using the palette of components provided by Meshery.
+    <a href="../designer/">Designer</a> mode is for those who want to create their own MeshMap, using the palette of components provided by Meshery.
+    <p>Drag-and-drop your cloud native infrastructure using a pallete of thousands of versioned Kubernetes components.</p>
+    <p>Use context-aware relationships configure your infrastructure intuitively.</p>
   {{< /card >}}
     </a>
   <a href="../visualizer/">
   {{< card header="Visualizer" >}}
-    <a name="visualizer"></a> Visualizer mode is for operating your Kubernetes clusters and cloud native infrastructure.
+    <a href="../visualizer/">Visualizer</a> mode is for operating your Kubernetes clusters and cloud native infrastructure.
+    <p>Bring all your Kubernetes clusters under a common management.
+Deploy designs, apply patterns, manage and operate your deployments and services in real-time.</p>
+    <p>Interactively connect to pods and containers to debug and troubleshoot.</p>
   {{< /card >}}
   </a>
 {{< /cardpane >}}
 </div>

 <!-- ## What is MeshMap?